SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 #### Inter-Cluster Similarity

 1. MIN (Single Linkage): Similarity of two clusters is based on the two most similar (i.e. closest) points in the different clusters.
-Hence, this inter-cluster similarity is only determined by one pair of pints i.e. by one link in the proximity graph.
+Hence, this inter-cluster similarity is only determined by one pair of points i.e. by one link in the proximity graph.

 $$
 d(A, B) = \min_{a \in A, b \in B} d(a, b)